cheng-yuhan/AutoIE/README.md

 # AutoIE
-Ts is an AutoML framework to sovle NLP problems based on Tensorflow
+It is an AutoML framework to sovle NLP problems based on Tensorflow